The latest reported crimes in Mansfield district

 BERRY HILL

-Burglary non-dwelling – A garage was broken into on Quarry Bank, Mansfield, between 7.30am and 12.30pm, on May 4.
-It appears the offenders used a sharp object to gain access via the front door but were unable to continue so went on through the garage.
-The victim believes they were trying to steal her dogs.
-A white van was seen to be parked outside her house on a neighbour’s CCTV.

-Theft from motor vehicle – A car registration plate was unscrewed from the front of a vehicle on Highland Road sometime between 9am, on May 4, and 11.05am, on May 5.
+Theft from motor vehicle – Number plates were stolen from a Peugeot 208 on Kirkland Avenue between 10am-1pm on May 13.

-Another car had its number plate stolen on Green Lane in Mansfield, sometime between 9pm on May 6, and 2.30pm the next day.
+Theft of motor vehicle – Two male offenders stole a white Ford Transit van at 10.13pm on May 14 on Jenford Street.

 LINDHURST